mintel/k8s-notify/README.md

 # k8s-notify

-Watches for Kubernetes Deployments and posts status updates to one or more Flowdock chat rooms based on team.
+Watches for Kubernetes Deployments and posts status updates to one or more Flowdock chat rooms.

-Teams are identified by reading `app.mintel.com/k8s-notify` annotations from the deployment, and to the desired flowdock room based on configuration.
+Notifications are controlled by adding annotations to Deployments.

+- Supports notifications on specific deployments
+- Supports notifications to different flows based on team

 ## Usage